Gip-Gip/ARay/README.md

  * Renderer source code

+### Building ARay

+First, you need SDL, and you can aquire that by

+ * Running `sudo apt-get install libsdl-dev` on Ubuntu/Debian
+ * Building the source from the SDL website(ARay uses SDL 1.2, not SDL 2)

+After you have downloaded the source, change into the master directory (aray-master if you downloaded from git) and run `./build`

 ### How you can help

 I would appreciate help in many ways.
 As always, people who contribute go inside